enisdenjo/graphql-ws/docs/modules/_client_.md

 ### EventConnectedListener

-Ƭ  **EventConnectedListener**: (socket: unknown) => void
+Ƭ  **EventConnectedListener**: (socket: unknown, payload?: Record\<string, unknown>) => void

-The argument is actually the `WebSocket`, but to avoid bundling DOM typings because the client can run in Node env too, you should assert the websocket type during implementation.
+The first argument is actually the `WebSocket`, but to avoid bundling DOM typings because the client can run in Node env too, you should assert the websocket type during implementation.

+Also, the second argument is the optional payload that the server may send through the `ConnectionAck` message.

 ___